 Participants in the program gain work experience in one of the world's most beautiful places.
-They receive free park entrance passes, campsites, shower passes, uniform shirts, ball caps, nametags, theater attendance, as well as use of select swimming pools and a Wellness Center.
+They receive free park entrance passes, campsites, shower passes, a uniform top, ball caps, name tags, theater attendance, as well as use of a Wellness Center.
 Discounts at Yosemite Conservancy retail locations and select Aramark food concessions are also provided.